Spray irrigation restrictions during dry weather

 Spray irrigation restrictions

 To protect the environment, we can reduce or stop spray irrigation under section 57 of the Water Resources Act 1991.
 This section explains more about the restriction.
-An external briefing note is available.

 This means we can serve a notice on abstraction licence holders for spray irrigation reducing the quantity of water that can be abstracted or stopping abstraction all together, for the period specified in the notice.
 Where there is more than one licence holder for spray irrigation abstracting from the same source of supply, we must treat them equally.